A checklist on where to start, and what to do first

 Quality Manual should be always up to date and ensure that the correct process interfaces are defined and responsibilities and authorities documented.

-Procedures describes the activities of individual departments, how quality is controlled in each department and the checks that are carried out.
+Procedures describe the activities of individual departments, how quality is controlled in each department and the checks that are carried out.

 Work Instructions are specific and contain the necessary instructions needed to perform a task.